Alogani/NimGo/README.md

 - [ ] Add goproc support for windows (certainly by doing a wrapper around osproc)
 - [ ] Adding more test cases
 - [ ] Amelioration of efficiency of gonet
 - [ ] Implement `GoChannel` a queue that can pass effienctly GC memory between coroutines and threads, without blocking the whole thread if waiting inside a coroutine.
-The thread queue has already been developped [here](https://github.com/Alogani/NimGo_multithreadingattempt/blob/main/src/nimgo/private/threadqueue.nim).
+The thread queue has already been developped [here](https://github.com/Alogani/NimGo_multithreadingattempt/blob/main/src/nimgo/private/threadqueue.nim)
+- [ ] Have feedback from users.
+Especially windows users to see if NimGo works on that OS (I can't test on that platform)

 ## Documentation